IBM/aspera-cli/docs/README.erb.md

 # Plugin: IBM Aspera High Speed Transfer Server (transfer)

-This plugin works at FASP level (SSH/ascp/ascmd) and does not use the node API.
+This plugin uses SSH as a session protocol (using commands `ascp` and `ascmd`) and does not use the node API.
+It is the legacy way of accessing an Aspera Server, often used for server to server transfers.
+Modern mode is to use the node API and transfer tokens.

 ## Authentication

 Both password and SSH keys auth are supported.

-If not username is provided, the default transfer user `xfer` is used.
+If username is not provided, the default transfer user `xfer` is used.

-If no ssh password or key is provided, and a token is provided in transfer spec, then standard bypass keys are used.
+If no SSH password or key is provided, and a token is provided in transfer spec, then standard bypass keys are used:

 ```
 <%=cmd%> server --url=ssh://... --ts=@json:'{"token":"Basic abc123"}'
 ```

 Multiple SSH key paths can be provided.
 The value of the parameter `ssh_keys` can be a single value or an array.
-Each value is a path to a private key and is expanded ("~" is replaced with the user's home folder).
+Each value is a path to a private key and is expanded (`~` is replaced with the user's home folder).

 Examples: